Parc-aux-Cerfs: Development

+The name of area comes from the enclosed deer park that existed in the time of Louis XIII.
+As he liked to hunt at Versailles, he built a hunting lodge and later a small castle in the area.
+However, following the grand development of the Palace of Versailles under Louis XIV, its size resulted in the need for new housing for royal staff, retainers and workers.
+The deer park was broken up and sold in lots for urbanisation.
+Most of the building work was completed during the reign of Louis XV.

+Mistress property

-Women being led into the Parc-aux-Cerfs in a 19th-century engraving.
+A 19th-century engraving of women being led into the Parc-aux-Cerfs at Versailles.

-A Parc-aux-Cerfs (/fr/; "park of stags"), in France, was generally the name given to the clearings that provided hunting fields for the French aristocracy prior to the French Revolution.
-The name is most notoriously known in history for an area in the grounds of the Palace of Versailles and a house there owned by Louis XV, where his secret mistresses were accommodated, being taken from there to the palace to visit the king.

-The house was small and discreet.
-According to the myth, the arrangement was supervised by the king's official mistress, Madame de Pompadour, who remained close to him, but no longer had a physical relationship with him.
-Nancy Mitford states in the 1968 revised edition of her biography Madame de Pompadour that "[she] had nothing whatever to do with it".
-The lovers were in fact recruited by the king's valet de chambre, Dominique Guillaume Lebel.
+Louis XV owned a small and discreet house in the area where he kept his secret mistresses.
+The property was under the supervision of the King's official mistress, Madame de Pompadour, who remained close to him though she no longer had a physical relationship with him.
+However some biographers of Madame de Pompadour claim "[she] had nothing whatever to do with it".
+The mistresses were recruited by Dominique Guillaume Lebel, the King's valet de chambre.

-Between 1752 and 1768, many women and girls lived in the house, often more than one at a time, many of whom are unidentified.
-Among the famous lovers of the Parc-aux-Cerfs were Marie-Louise O'Murphy (in 1752–1755) with her sister Brigitte O'Murphy (1755–1757); Jeanne-Marguerite de Niquet "Mme Véron de Séranne" (1754); Marie Louise de Marny, Madame de Giambone (1758); Marguerite-Catherine Haynault (1759–1762); Lucie-Madeleine d'Estaing (1760–1763); Louise-Jeanne de Tiercelin de La Colleterie (1762–1765); Marie-Thérèse Boisselet (1768); Jeanne-Marguerite Salvetat "Madame Mars" (1768) and, finally Madame du Barry (1768).
+Between 1752 and 1768, many women and girls lived at the house, sometimes together; many of whom have never been identified.
+Among the known mistresses of the Louis XV who stayed at the Parc-aux-Cerfs, these included 14-year-old Marie-Louise O'Murphy (in 1752–1755) with her sister Brigitte O'Murphy (1755–1757); Jeanne-Marguerite de Niquet "Mme Véron de Séranne" (1754); Marie Louise de Marny, Madame de Giambone (1758); Marguerite-Catherine Haynault (1759–1762); Lucie-Madeleine d'Estaing (1760–1763); Louise-Jeanne de Tiercelin de La Colleterie (1762–1765); Marie-Thérèse Boisselet (1768); Jeanne-Marguerite Salvetat "Madame Mars" (1768) and, finally Madame du Barry (1768).
 The house was sold in 1771.

-18th-century engraving of a Parc-aux-Cerfs.